DataStax-Academy/zdm-scenario-katapod/step3.md

 . /workspace/zdm-scenario-katapod/scenario_scripts/find_addresses.sh
 ```

-Next, start the utility.
-It will ask you a few questions:
+The configuration utility will ask you a few questions along the way.

 - the private key location: it is `../zdm_host_private_key/zdm_deploy_key`;
 - the network prefix for the ZDM host: if, for example, your ZDM host is `172.17.0.1`, you can provide `172.17.0.*` here;
 - no, you don't have an inventory file yet;
 - yes, this is for testing (so as to allow for a single ZDM host instead of the required three);
-- enter the IP for the ZDM host;
+- enter the IP for the ZDM host (there's just one and you have to _input a blank line afterwards to signal you're done_);
 - enter the same IP as above for the monitoring instance (in this setup, it will be the same machine).

-Then, start the utility with:
+Start the config utility with:

 ```bash
 ### host